 An inclusive, collaborative process is used for the development, implementation, and analysis of needs assessments.
 The Administrative Agency, TCPH Adult Health Services, and the CPC collaborate to determine the focus of the assessment and priority population(s) to recruit.
 A timeline is established, as are parameters for sample size and recruitment strategies.
 Assessment tools are developed that asked both quantitative and qualitative questions and address programmatic and planning needs.
 Surveys, recruitment pieces and other materials are developed using language guided by the US Government Plain Language Guidelines, in compliance with Section 508 of the federal Rehabilitation Act that defines accessibility requirements for information and communication technology.
-PWH take part in test runs of the assessment, providing feedback on language, tone, comprehension, time needed to complete the assessment tool, etc.
+PWH take part in test runs of the assessment tool, etc.